The Orthopedic Treatment Team

 in the treatment at the same time.
 This approach is important to manage the symptoms

-of an orthopedic condition, especially as many symptoms are chronic and change over
+of an orthopedic condition, especially as many symptoms are long-term (chronic) and

-time.
-Some of the more common medical professionals involved in the treatment of orthopedic
+change over time.
+Some of the more common medical professionals who take part in treating

 Primary care doctor

 A primary care doctor has specialized education and training in general internal medicine,

 family practice, or another first-level-of-care area.
 Primary care doctors provide

 Routine healthcare (including yearly physical exams and immunizations)

 Initial care for conditions that may become more serious or chronic in nature

 Your primary care doctor may treat and diagnose your disease.
 They may also refer

 you to a specialist for more specialized treatment of certain aspects of a disease.